-Credit Report is a report which is created and maintained by the CIBIL bureau which involves the details of an individual’s credit-related activities, his credit history details and other information regarding his financial whereabouts.
+Credit Report is a report which is created and maintained by the CIBIL bureau which involves the details of an individual’s credit-related activities, the individual’s credit history details, and other information regarding his financial whereabouts.

-The CIBIL bureau is basically a company that is operating in India.
-It is responsible for maintaining credit files of around 600 million individuals and over 32 million credit reports of businesses that are being run throughout the country.
+The CIBIL Bureau is a company that is operating in India.
+It is responsible for maintaining the credit files of around 600 million individuals and over 32 million credit reports of businesses that are being run throughout the country.

 Trans Union is one of the four Credit Bureaus that are functioning within India and is part of the Trans Union, which an American Multinational Group.

 Since the CIBIL bureau firmly maintains the credit report of an individual, certain key terms are taken into consideration while creating the Credit Report of an individual.
 Let’s have a look at these terms:

 A Credit Score is a top-most prioritized key term that has huge importance in an individual’s credit report.
 The score is a mandatory score ranging between 300-900 that decides your personal loan eligibility for availing any kind of loans or credits from the banks or any other NBFCs.
 The bureau acquires the individual’s data from the banks by whom he or she is related to and firmly studies his credit-related activities and assigns the score accordingly.
 The credit score should always be more than 700 for a person who wants his loans to be approved by the lenders.
 A high credit score of a person gives the legal proof of his financial stability in the banking or the financial sector.

 The APR stands for Annual Percentage Rate, which is the charge applicable to credit card balances that are carried over a monthly basis.
 Notably, APR is the way credit is compiled.